Ramdev says ‘allopathy’s contribution is immense’ as doctors’ groups hold countrywide protests

 “Our drive is not against them but those who sell medicines at exorbitant prices and treat patients as revenue-earning customers,” said Ramdev in a series of tweets.
 “We are against those who unnecessarily recommend medical tests, operations and costly drugs while the patient doesn’t require them at all.”

-In a series of tweets, Ramdev also called for an “integrated approach” was needed with the use of ayurvedic and allopathic treatment.
+In a series of tweets, Ramdev also called for an “integrated approach” with the use of ayurvedic and allopathic treatment.
 He also called for action against what he called the “drug mafia” that he claimed was extorting money in the name of healthcare.

 Follow today’s updates on Covid-19 here